ericdaugherty/go-lambda-webapp-template/README.md

 Once the CloudFront distribution is deployed and your DNS entries have propagated, you should be able to access your Lambda web app via your custom domain, and HTTP requests should auto-upgrade to HTTPS.

-Note: This example uses the AWS API Gateway by default.
-You can also use the newer AWS HTTP Gateway by changing the "- http:" lines in serverless.yml to "- httpApi:".
+Note: This example uses the REST API Gateway by default.
+You can also use the newer HTTP API Gateway by changing the "- http:" lines in serverless.yml to "- httpApi:".
 For usage as a webapp this may be a better (cheaper) alternative.
 Please view the [feature comparison](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html) for details.